 The Developmental Disabilities Caucus will provide an open forum to discuss various topics important to the disability community.
-Join representatives from the Florida Housing Coalition (FHC), Florida Developmental Disabilities Council (FDDC), and Florida Housing Finance Corporation (FHFC) to discuss recent initiatives surrounding affordable, accessible, inclusive housing for persons with intellectual and developmental disabilities.
-Topic Experts: […]Click for more information on 'Developmental Disabilities Caucus'
+Join representatives from the Florida Housing Coalition (FHC) and the Florida Developmental Disabilities Council (FDDC) to discuss recent initiatives surrounding affordable, accessible, inclusive housing for persons with intellectual and developmental disabilities.
+Topic Experts: Safee Broxton, Florida Developmental Disabilities Council […]Click for more information on 'Developmental Disabilities Caucus'

 Do you want all the state and local housing trust funds to be used solely for housing?
 Time to stop the sweeps!
 Join your colleagues to get an update on what the Sadowski Coalition, the Sadowski Affiliates, and the Sadowski Working Group have been doing since the end of the 2018 session to get ready […]Click for more information on 'Sadowski Affiliates Caucus'

 This caucus is for Realtors to discuss trending topics critical to Attainable Workforce Housing, Florida Realtors Economic Impact Report and how it helped the trust fund appropriations and partnering with local housing officials.
 This is a new caucus that will provide real estate professionals with the opportunity for input on housing issues in their respective […]Click for more information on 'Florida Realtors'